 Defending ASA Complaints

-We have a deep understanding of the ASA’s procedures, enhanced by having had two former members of the ASA Executive join the firm, and giving us the benefit of their inside knowledge.
+We have a deep understanding of the ASA’s procedures, enhanced by previously having had two former members of the ASA Executive join the firm, and giving us the benefit of their inside knowledge.

 Although the Advertising Standards Authority (ASA) cannot impose fines, its adjudications have serious implications.
 The negative publicity generated by an upheld complaint may not only produce bad press in the short term, but that adjudication will also be among the top hits when a consumer searches for your brand over the next 5 years.
 Class action lawyers in the United States will also see it.

 With the new consumer protection rights being introduced into UK law, we may also see consumers using upheld complaints as the basis for legal claims concerning misleading advertising.
 In addition, there will be wasted production and media costs, as well as restrictions on future campaigns.

 "No veneer in 'ere": separating the wood from the MDF07 August 2017

 In what is a highly unusual volte-face, an advertiser has succeeded in turning the tables on the Advertising Standards Authority (ASA).

 The ASA opens a can of worms24 November 2016

 When is a can of baked beans a danger to children?

 Social faux pas: Brands and celebrities21 October 2016